First global study shows uneven urbanization among large cities in the last two decades

-Category: Environment Hits: 2In the first-ever study on the characteristics of urbanization in large cities around the world, researchers at the University of Hong Kong analyzed cities' urban built-up areas (BUAs) expansion, population growth and greening BUA changes, and revealed a hugely uneven pace of urbanization in those cities in the last two decades.
+Category: Environment Hits: 4In the first-ever study on the characteristics of urbanization in large cities around the world, researchers at the University of Hong Kong analyzed cities' urban built-up areas (BUAs) expansion, population growth and greening BUA changes, and revealed a hugely uneven pace of urbanization in those cities in the last two decades.
 They warn against major challenges posed to sustainable development if the urban problems are not dealt with in a timely manner.

 Read more https://www.sciencedaily.com/releases/2021/01/210106095316.htm